Have you ever wanted to try String Art? I have but today I’m going to share a twist on string art with this String Art Christmas Tree.

 - Wood Glue

-- Draw the pattern onto 12″ craft paper the height of your board being careful that the pattern is straight.
+- Draw or transfer the pattern onto craft paper cut to fit the board being careful that the pattern is straight.

-- Tape the craft paper to your painted (or raw if you like) wood board.
+- Tape the craft paper to your prepeared wood board.

 - Insert a drill bit into your cordless drill that’s just smaller than the nail.
-This will ensure the nails go in straight and it will be easier to nail in.
+This ensures the nails go in straight and they’ll be easier to nail.

 - Place a piece of tape on the drill bit 5/8″ from the tip.
 This will keep you from drilling too deep (through the board).